 Javier Bardem as Husband in mother!
 Paramount

 mother!, on the surface, follows the story of an unnamed, young woman (Jennifer Lawrence) who spends her days as a housewife and homemaker while dodging comments by other women questioning why she isn't also a baby-maker.
 Her husband (Javier Bardem), who is also nameless, is a poet experiencing a nasty writer's block, riding on the fame of a book published years ago.
 You'll find that her impulsivity to please her husband is nauseating after a while, not because of feminism, but because of her husband's lack of empathy, compassion, and overall lack of respect for his wife.
-He welcomes strangers into the house against his wife's wishes and continues to support their outrageous behavior, not once checking to see if his wife is cool with it all.
+He welcomes strangers into the house against his wife's wishes and continues to support their outrageous behavior, not once checking to see if she's cool with it all.
 She's not.
-No one would be and that's where mother! shines.
-Whether you're a man or a woman, there's no denying the slow cooking empathy you'll begin to have for the wife, and the slow cooking rage you'll have for everyone else.
+No one would be.
+Whether you're a man or a woman, there's no denying the slow-cooking empathy you'll begin to have for the wife, and the slow-cooking rage you'll have for everyone else.

 Jennifer Lawrence as Wife in mother!Paramount

 The wife is as submissive, as feminine, as docile, as quiet, as cute, as successful (but not too successful to threaten her husband's ego), and as generous as a woman —excuse me— as a human can be.
 She is the archetype of a loving, nurturing housewife and she is still not enough to satisfy her husband (who really, really loves attention).